MITgcm/MITgcm/doc/contributing/contributing.rst

 git commits, and then redo step #6; such changes will be added to the PR (and maintainers re-notified), no need to redo step #7.

-Your pull request remains open until either the maintainers fully accept and merge your code changes into the main repository, or decide to reject your changes (occasionally, the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure).
+Your pull request remains open until either the maintainers fully accept and merge your code changes into the main repository, or decide to reject your changes.
+Occasionally, the review team will reject changes that are not sufficiently aligned with and do not fit with the code structure; the review team is always happy to discuss their decisions, but wants to avoid people investing extensive additional effort in code that has a fundamental design flaw.
-But much more likely than the latter, you will instead be asked to respond to feedback, modify your code changes in some way, and/or clean up your code to better satisfy our style requirements, etc., and the pull request will remain open instead of outright rejection.
+But much more likely than outright rejection, you will instead be asked to respond to feedback, modify your code changes in some way, and/or clean up your code to better satisfy our style requirements, etc., and the pull request will remain open.
-The review team is always happy to discuss their decisions, but wants to avoid people investing extensive effort in code that has a fundamental design flaw.
+In some cases, the maintainers might take initiative to make some changes to your pull request (such changes can then be incorporated back into your local branch simply by typing ``git pull`` from your branch), but more typically you will be asked to undertake the majority of the necessary changes.

 It is possible for other users (besides the maintainers) to examine or even download your pull request; see :ref:`sec_pullreq`.